BobBuildTool/bob/doc/manpages/bob-jenkins.rst

         otherwise.
 This will provide considerable speed improvements at the expense of an outdated description of the unchanged jobs.

+scm.always-checkout
+    Boolean option (possible values: '0' or 'false' resp.
+'1' or 'true') that forces the execution of checkout steps.
+This option is enabled by default.
+    If disabled, the checkout might be skipped if a matching binary artifact can be found.

+    Disabling this option can increase the build speed.
+On the other hand, it might hide problems in recipes where the checkout step is not deterministic.
+Note that git and svn SCMs are checked out regardless of this option.
+For release builds it is best to keep the option enabled.

 scm.git.shallow
     Instruct the Jenkins git plugin to create shallow clones with a history truncated to the specified number of commits.
 If the parameter is unset